![]() |

 With

-colourful TI-1260 they continued in Europe this strategy.
-This calculator added
+colorful TI-1260 they continued in Europe this strategy.

 to the basic 4-functions of the TI-1200 a novice supermarket shopping feature: